 2. Plovdiv - The Oldest city in Europe

-Plovdiv is considered to be one of the oldest cities not only in Europe, but in the whole world.
+Plovdiv is one of the ten oldest cities in the world.
 There Roman, Byzantine, Thracian and Slavic history and culture mix to reveal the glory of this astonishing city during each century.

 The city is located in Southcentral Bulgaria and it takes 2 hours by train to reach the place departing from Sofia Central Train Station.
 Learn more about how to buy your train/bus ticket from Sofia to Plovdiv from this short useful article.

 3. Melnik - ,,The small Italy of Bulgaria''